joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 With Sea-Picro oriented correctly, flip the board upside down and tack two opposing corners in place on the PCB.
 ![tack bottom pins](31_solder_headers_bottom.png)

-If Sea-Picro isn't sitting fush to the PCB, heat up a pin and adjust as nessessary.
+If Sea-Picro isn't sitting flush to the PCB, heat up a pin and adjust as necessary.
 ![align pins](31_5_aligning_pins.png)

 With the microcontroller sitting flush to the PCB, solder the remaining pins. (forgot to photograph this step)